 Don’t be afraid to make your case

-During the meeting you should discuss your grades in those courses as well as your knowledge of that subject matter and how hard you have worked to get to this point in your academic career.
-You can also mention the data from this article that shows how transfer students do just as well, if not better, academically as students who start at four year schools as freshman.
+During the meeting, you should discuss your grades in those courses as well as your knowledge of that subject matter and how hard you have worked to get to this point in your academic career.
+You can also mention the data from this article that shows how transfer students do just as well, if not better, academically as students who start at four-year schools their freshman year.